mongodb/docs/source/includes/list-tables/monitor-view-chart-controls.rst

        the database for which to display metrics.

    * - :guilabel:`Display Opcounters on Separate Charts`
      - Directs |service| to split the :guilabel:`Opcounters` chart into its individual components.
 You can then choose to chart one or more of those components.
+If you select this checkbox, |service|
+       displays the number of the following operations per second on a ``mongot`` process:

+       - delete
+       - getmore
+       - insert
+       - update

    * - :guilabel:`Display Timeline Annotations`
      - Directs |service| to display or hide chart annotations.